duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 # for rails 5 you can use Rack::Server.new.options[:Port] and no need to
 # require anything, but it works only if you provide -p param to rails s
+# and it should be callend only once, like I did in const.rb

 # config/application.rb
     link = {